 How does the savings account part work?

-Every year, a certain percentage of your premiums will go into a savings account held by the life insurance company.
+Every year, a certain percentage of your premiums goes into a savings account held by the life insurance company.
 This contributes to your policy’s "cash value."

 You can withdraw the cash value out of your whole life insurance policy, and there are various strategies that you can use to do so.
 Usually, the only way to collect the full cash value before death is to surrender (a.k.a. cancel) your life insurance policy.
 Life insurance companies usually charge a surrender fee in order to do this.
 You may also pay taxes and other fees on your cash value.